afcarl/graph-services/services/README.md

-# CI Services
+# CI Services implemented with cxmate

-This directory is for storing serviced using CX Mate.
-Each directory represents a service.
+This directory contains services using cxmate.
+Most of them are

+## Quick Start Guide

+All of the services are designed to run in the Docker containers.